Input Devices

 PCB-Gcode

-A while back I started using the User Language Programs(ULP) called PCB-Gcode its a great program alows many settings that I discovered in part reading the documentation and in part with trial and error.
+A while back, I started using the User Language Programs (ULP) called PCB-Gcode.
+It's a great program that allows many settings, which I discovered partly by reading the documentation and partly through trial and error.

 1. Click file

-2. then Run ULP
+2. Then Run ULP

-3. then click pcb-gcode-setup
+3. Then click pcb-gcode-setup

-The settings that I customized are:
+The settings I customized are:

-1. I chose to generate only top outlines and top drills: -the first is the generation of the board G-code to cut off the board from the stock. -the second is the holes the board might have. the thickness of the mill bit or drill is chosen in the machine tab
+1. I chose to generate only top outlines and top drills: -the first is the generation of the board G-code to cut off the board from the stock. -the second is the holes the board might have.
+The thickness of the mill bit or drill is chosen in the machine tab

 4. Isolation was one of the most important settings.
-This settings might make your computer slow down a lot if the maximum is set to hight, what works for me is: -minimum 0.0254mm (default); maximum 1.5mm; step size 0.05mm.
-The last one together with maximum will ensure 30 passes that will make sure there is no coper in between the traces and they are sufficiently isolated reducing the risks of shorts.These numbers could be an exaggeration but it is working very well and I am obtaining gorgeous boards.
-In the future I might reduce it or increase the step size.
+This setting might slow down your computer a lot if the maximum is set too high.
+What works for me is: -minimum 0.0254mm (default); maximum 1.5mm; step size 0.05mm.
+The last one, together with maximum, will ensure 30 passes that will make sure there is no copper in between the traces and they are sufficiently isolated, reducing the risks of shorts.
+These numbers could be an exaggeration, but it is working very well, and I am obtaining gorgeous boards.
+In the future, I might reduce it or increase the step size.

-In the Machine tab there are settings like: depth of cuts, unit, feed rates and tool diameter are chosen.
+In the Machine tab, there are settings like depth of cuts, unit, feed rates, and tool diameter are chosen.

-2. Here I set the unit as mm
+2. Here, I set the unit as mm

-3. All my etching feedrates are default
+3. All my etching feed rates are default

 4. The tool diameter I use is 0.1 mm

-4 files get generated
+Four files get generated:

 1. *.bot.mill.gcode: it is the bottom milling (contour), I do not use this file.